 In the UK, EE offers 99% population coverage and 90% geographical coverage.
 This is available on their 2G, 3G and 4G mobile network.
 By 2020, EE is aiming to increase their 4G geographical coverage to 95%, meaning more rural areas will be connected to the EE network.
 Category 9 LTE download speeds are available on EE’s 4G network (typically up to 90Mbit/s according to EE).

 As of 2019, EE’s next-generation 5G network has also begun rolling out.
 5G coverage is initially available in London, Birmingham, Manchester, Edinburgh, Cardiff and Belfast.
 Another 10 cities will be connected to EE’s 5G network in 2019, with the launch of 5G in a further 10 cities being announced for 2020.

 In this article, you can find out how to check the EE coverage that’s available in your area.
 We’ll discuss the different types of coverage available on EE (including the new 5G service) and the price plans you’ll need to choose if you want access to 5G.
 We’ll also discuss the download speeds on EE and the coverage you can expect when travelling abroad to other countries.

 EE Coverage Checker

-Different types of coverage will be colour-coded on the EE coverage map.
-There’s turquoise for 4G coverage, purple for 3G coverage and pink for 2G coverage.
+The coverage map will allow you to switch between 2G, 3G, 4G and 5G coverage.
 For calling and texting, any type of coverage will be suitable.
-However, for browsing the internet and for using applications, we strongly recommend having at least 3G or 4G coverage.
+However, for browsing the internet and using mobile applications, we’d strongly recommend having at least 3G or 4G coverage.

 Types of Coverage